-PNNL developed REScheck compliance materials for three different editions of the MEC (CABO 1992, 1993, and 1995) and the three editions of the IECC (ICC 1998, 1999, and 2003).
-This report explains the methodology used to develop Version 3.6 of the REScheck software developed for these editions of the MEC and IECC.
-Although some requirements contained in the MEC and IECC have changed over time, the methodology used to develop the REScheck software for these three editions is similar.
+PNNL developed REScheck compliance materials for three different editions of the MEC (CABO 1992, 1993, and 1995) and several editions of the IECC (ICC 1998, 1999, 2003, 2006, 2007, 2009, and 2012).
+This report explains the methodology used to develop Version 4.4.0 of the REScheck software developed for these editions of the MEC and IECC.
+Although some requirements contained in the MEC and IECC have changed over time, the methodology used to develop the REScheck software for these editions is similar.
+Beginning with REScheck Version 4.4.0, support for 1992, 1993, and 1995 MEC and the 1998 IECC are no longer included, but those sections remain in this document for reference purposes.

 Section 2.0 of this report summarizes the differences in the various editions of the MEC and IECC.
 Section 3.0 provides a summary of the methodology used to develop the REScheck software.
 Section 4.0 gives the technical basis for the simplified presentation of some of the code's miscellaneous requirements in the REScheck materials.
 The methodology for the REScheck software is discussed in Section 5.0.

 Section 6.0 discusses the methodology for trading increased heating or cooling efficiency for lowered envelope efficiency in the REScheck software.
 All references cited in this report are identified in Section 7.0.
-Appendix A documents the assumptions and equations used in the calculation of the envelope component U_0 -factors for the REScheck software.
-Documentation for specific state energy codes supported in the REScheck software has been added to this report as additional appendices.
-These appendices are intended to provide technical documentation for features and changes made for statespecific codes that differ from the standard features that support compliance with the national model codes.
+Appendix A documents the assumptions and equations used in the calculation of the envelope component U0-factors for the REScheck software.
+Documentation for newer codes and specific state energy codes supported in the REScheck software has been added to this report as additional appendices.
+These appendices are intended to provide technical documentation for features and changes made for newer codes and state-specific codes that differ from the standard features that support compliance with the national model codes.
 Documentation for the AreaCalc software is also included as an appendix.